wovo/cv/readme.md

 I want to guide and help an embedded development team to use C++ effectively to improve productivity, software quality and code re-use.

-This can involves a fresh team, a team struggling with C++, or a team transitioning from C to C++.
+This can involve a fresh team, a team struggling with C++, or a team transitioning from C to C++.

-My role is architect, team lead, consultant, or trainer.
+My role is consultant, architect, team lead, trainer.
+Occasionally I also design, code, document, test, evaluate, and whatever else is necessary.

 <!--- --------------------------------------------------------------------- -->